ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 ![](figures/alignment_07.png)

 Note that this is truncated data and you are supposed to see barely anything in here.
-Go to *chr16*, to region `chr16:15696870-15745667`.
+To find aligned reads, please go to region *chr16*, and browse to region `chr16:15696870-15745667`.

 - **Question:** *Can you see where the introns and exons are located?*

 To help you answer this question, you can add `ucsc refseq.gtf` that will visualize the exons and gene structure of a refseq gene annotation.
+*Note that in certain versions of Galaxy there is a bug that does not allow to load it within the visualization directly from the Shared Data library folder that corresponds to this practical.
+If you experience something like this, please copy the file to your history first.*
-It will only be visible if its database of the history item is set to hg19.
+The RefSeq database *will only be visible if its database of the history item is set to hg19*, double check this.
 Again, ensure this visualization is saved:

 ![](figures/alignment_08.png)

-- **Question:** *Can you go to* `chr15:60688011-60688099` *and explain what is going on there?*
+- **Question:** *Can you go to* `chr14:35,180,374-35,180,404` *and explain what is going on in the base in the center of the screen?*

 In the last question you can clearly see that you can observe biological facts from alignments where you couldn’t extract this from the plain fastq files.
 Because looking through all alignments ’by hand’